 WIRED — When Sam Heads started his new job at the Illinois Natural History Survey (INHS) in 2009, he heard rumors of buried treasure.
 As a paleoentomologist, his research focuses on insects of the past.
 While Heads ramped up his research on the evolution of insects as recorded in fossils, he also started digging around in random closets and cupboards.
 He was looking for a treasure in amber.

-WIRED — The beautiful animal in the photo above is a Beaded Lacewing.
-While the adults are delicate and lovely, they begin life as ferocious tiny predators lurking in the nests of termites.
-These larvae live unmolested in their nest, silently striking down termites from behind-and for one species, with their behind.
+WIRED — While adult beaded lacewings are delicate and lovely, they begin life as ferocious tiny predators lurking in the nests of termites.
+These larvae live unmolested in their nest, silently striking down termites from behind — and for one species, with their behind.

-Washington Post — The beautiful medieval illustrated manuscripts of Europe were carefully inked on parchment; animal hides crafted into something resembling modern paper.
+WASHINGTON POST — The beautiful medieval illustrated manuscripts of Europe were carefully inked on parchment; animal hides crafted into something resembling modern paper.
 Called “uterine vellum,” records hinted it might be made from the hides of calves, sheep, or maybe squirrels and rabbits.
 And did it really come from a uterus?
-(Ew.)

 WIRED “Save the Bees!” is a common refrain these days, and it’s great to see people interested in the little animals critical for our food supply around the globe.
 But I have one quibble: you’re talking about the wrong bees.
 Honey bees will be fine.
 They are a globally distributed, domesticated animal.
 Apis mellifera will not go extinct, and the species is not remotely threatened with extinction.
 The bees you should be concerned about are the 3,999 other bee species living in North America, most of which are solitary, stingless, ground-nesting bees you’ve never heard of.